carla-simulator/traffic-generation-editor/README.md

 ### Adding Vehicles
 1. Click on 'Add vehicles' button to load dock widget.
 2. Choose parameters (vehicle type, use lane heading / manually specify, initial speed)
 3. Agent selection is only enabled for Ego vehicles.
+You can also specify your own agent.

   ![Add Vehicles Dock Widget](Docs/OSCGenerator_Vehicles.png)